 To be clear on another point, I am not saying that AncestryDNA is racist.
 It’s sad and disheartening that I even need to say that, however, considering the times we currently live in, I need to say this just to be clear about it.

 What I am saying is AncestryDNA needs to re-examine the coding that drives its matching algorithm, which, in turn, drives the various analytic tools on its service.

 MyHeritage sits at the other end of the spectrum.
-Its DNA and research tools, thusfar, sees all of my admixtures.
-Nowhere is this more apparent than its AutoCluster tool.
-It is for this reason I have been able to obliterate some brick walls that were decades old.
+Its DNA and research tools, thus far, sees all of my admixtures.
+Nowhere is this more apparent than in its AutoCluster tool.
+It is for this reason that I have been able to obliterate some brick walls that were decades old.
 MyHeritage’s ability to “see” and understand my heavily mixed admixture is so much better that I will be doing the majority of my DNA analytic work on its service.
-Whatever coding it uses to drive its matches my reports and DNA analytic tools works with my research, and not against it.
+Whatever coding it uses to drive its matches my reports and DNA analytic tools work with my research, and not against it.